-Governance arrangements The Governing Body of White Notley C of E Primary School was reconstituted in January 2018 and is currently made up of: 3 staff Governors (including the Headteacher and Head of school) 2 elected Parent Governors 1 Local Authority Governor 1 Foundation PCC Governor 1 Foundation Ex-Officio Governor 5 Co-opted Governors Co-opted Governors are appointed by the Governing Body and are people who, in the opinion of the Governing Body, have the skills required to contribute to the effective governance and success of the school.
+Governance The Governing Body of White Notley C of E Primary School was arrangements reconstituted in January 2018 and is currently made up of: 3 staff Governors (including the Headteacher and Head of school) 2 elected Parent Governors 1 Local Authority Governor 1 Foundation Governor as well as our local Vicar who attends FGB meetings 1 Associate Governor 4 Co-opted Governors Co-opted Governors are appointed by the Governing Body and are people who, in the opinion of the Governing Body, have the skills required to contribute to the effective governance and success of the school.
 We have undertaken an audit of skills and are very pleased that new Governors have been appointed who have the relevant skills we were previously missing.
 The full Governing Body meetings take place twice in the Autumn term and once in the other two terms.
 At White Notley C of E Primary we have two committees which also meet termly to consider different aspects of the school in detail: Finance, Personnel and Premises Committee, which deals with the financial running of the school.
 It ensures that decisions about how the school should use the budget are wise and sustainable.
 They also check for compliance with changes in legislation regarding health and safety.
 They look at the maintenance and development of the school premises.
 They carry out termly checks of the premises.